scemama/irpf90_gitbook/IRPMethod.md

 ```

 Then, we write a *provider* for each entity.
 A provider is a subroutine with
-no input arguments whose role is to return a valid value of an entity.
+no input arguments whose role is to prepare a valid value of an entity.
 It calls the providers of the needed entities, calls the builder of the desired
 entity, saves the computed value in a cache and then marks the quantity as
 built.
 The next calls to the provider will return the cached value.